We all want that, right??

 I’m a huge proponent of shapewear.

-I wear shapewear several days a week.
+I wear shapewear A LOT.
+Like, almost every time I wear real clothes (as opposed to yoga pants.)
 I know, people think I’m nuts.
 I probably should have been born in the 50s.
 But it’s not as uncomfortable as you might think, and when you get used to it, you almost feel naked without it.

 I’ve been asked by a friend to show photos of myself with and without shapewear, and I’m not QUITE ready to go there!
 But suffice it to say, wearing shapewear can make a huge difference in how your clothes fit and how you look and feel.

 If you have an area of your body that you are particularly self-conscious about, consider finding a piece of shapewear to disguise it.
 For me, it’s my midsection.
 I have thin limbs, but when I gain weight, it goes right to my middle, making me feel lumpy and dumpy.
-It’s also aging, so I have resorted to wearing the Kymaro Cami under, well, almost everything!
+A lumpy middle is aging, so I have resorted to wearing the Kymaro Cami under, well, almost everything!

 This is my best kept secret.
 Are you ready for it?